iffathanafiah/CTF-WriteUp/Tournaments/APU IBoH 2024/Web/Echoes of the System.md

-# Echoes of the System🕸️
+# Echoes of the System 🕸️

-> Category: Web Exploitation🕸️
+> Category: Web Exploitation 🕸️

 ## Walkthrough